CST BLOG

 All Posts

 Ready-to-use ELISA kits can streamline your research and development workflows by removing the need for optimization.
-However, it is essential that the ELISA kits you choose exhibit high lot-to-lot reproducibility for your projects to stay on track.
+However, the ELISA kit you choose must exhibit high lot-to-lot reproducibility for your projects to stay on track.
 If the ELISA kit lot number changes halfway through a long-term experiment, you need to be confident that the new lot will perform comparably to the old lot, producing similar signal/blank ratios and generating percent coefficient of variation (%CV) values that show any inter-assay variability to fall within an acceptable range.

 Our antibodies form the basis of our ready-to-use FastScan, PathScan®, and PathScan® Rapid Protocol (RP) ELISA kits, all of which are configured in a sandwich assay format for superior target specificity compared to direct and indirect ELISA.
 By identifying optimal antibody pairs and carrying out all of the assay development and validation up front when designing and producing our ELISA kits, we safeguard the quality of your data throughout the entire duration of your project.